 We want to help people meet Jesus Christ, love his church and connect with Liverpool.

-Gathering at the heart of this great city, Christ Church Liverpool is a young growing church, with 25 nationalities with an emphasis on training people to live out the Gospel wherever they are, and on planting churches.
+Christ Church Liverpool is a young growing church, with 25 nationalities with an emphasis on training people to live out the Gospel wherever they are, and on planting churches.
 Are you interested in working with students, internationals or children?
 Maurice and the large, diverse staff team would love to hear from you.

 Walton is an urban area in North Liverpool, where Pete Gower and a team from Christ Church Liverpool have just moved to work with Ebenezer Church to build up the church and reach the community.